Bait (2000 film): Plot

-Alvin soon becomes suspicious of the many situations that has occurred since he has been released from prison, especially when he encounters Bristol face to face, yet eventually Bristol kidnaps Alvin while evading the authorities, causing an explosion from a bomb attached to a bound and gagged agent Wooly.
+Alvin soon becomes suspicious of the many situations that have occurred since he has been released from prison, especially when he encounters Bristol face to face, yet eventually Bristol kidnaps Alvin while evading the authorities, causing an explosion from a bomb attached to a bound and gagged agent Wooly.
 After interrogating Alvin, Bristol forces Alvin to lead him to the gold supposedly hidden at the horse track in Manhattan, while holding his girlfriend Lisa and baby hostage.
-Alvin manages to eventually escape and fight off Bristol and free Lisa before a bomb set in the van they’re in explodes.
+Alvin manages to eventually escape and fight off Bristol and free Lisa before a bomb set in the van they're in explodes.
 Alvin manages to hot wire the van, drive it and jump out just in time before the bomb explodes.
 Bristol catches up to Alvin and points a gun at him, yet Clenteen shoots him multiple times, saving Alvin.
 A grateful Alvin punches Clenteen due to earlier treatment while in jail, yet Clenteen, not upset by it, admits he had it coming.

 While discussing with Lisa concerning their son Gregory at her bookstore, Alvin meets a customer asking for the book, "The Bronx Zoo", which leads him to understand Jaster's message; the gold is buried under "home" plate at Yankee Stadium.
 He then calls Clenteen to discuss a reward for the recovery of the stolen gold, which after some confusion turns out to be five percent of its value; two million dollars.